xitrum-framework/xitrum-doc/guide/en/tutorial.rst

     }
   }

-To specify that the above shouldn't be reloaded:
+To specify that the above shouldn't be reloaded, set this before starting Xitrum server:

 ::

   xitrum.DevClassLoader.ignorePattern = "mypackage\\.WorkerPool".r

-If you want to disable the autoreload feature, set this before starting Xitrum server:
+If you want to disable the autoreload feature:

 ::

-  xitrum.Config.autoreloadInDevMode = false
+  xitrum.DevClassLoader.enabled = false

 Import the project to Eclipse
 -----------------------------